dtr-org/unit-e/doc/tor.md

 config file): *Needed for Tor version 0.2.7.0 and older versions of Tor only.
 For newer versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

-	HiddenServiceDir /var/lib/tor/bitcoin-service/
+	HiddenServiceDir /var/lib/tor/unite-service/
 	HiddenServicePort 7182 127.0.0.1:7182
 	HiddenServicePort 17182 127.0.0.1:17182

 The directory can be different of course, but (both) port numbers should be equal to your unit-e's P2P listen port (7182 by default).

-	-externalip=X   You can tell bitcoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your .onion address in /var/lib/tor/bitcoin-service/hostname.
+	-externalip=X   You can tell unite about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your .onion address in /var/lib/tor/unite-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.